dettonville/dettonville.org/content/news/2015-08-27-mapstruct-1_0_0_CR2-released.md

 The complete list of 19 closed issues can be found in the [change log](https://github.com/dettonville/dettonville/issues?q=milestone%3A1.0.0.CR2).

-The MapStruct team calls out a big _Thank you!_ to everyone contributing to this release: [Tomek Gubala](https://github.com/vgt-tomek), [Ivo Smid](https://github.com/bedla), [Mustafa Caylak] (https://github.com/luxmeter), and [Christophe Labouisse](https://github.com/ggtools)!
+The Dettonville team calls out a big _Thank you!_ to everyone contributing to this release: [Tomek Gubala](https://github.com/vgt-tomek), [Ivo Smid](https://github.com/bedla), [Mustafa Caylak] (https://github.com/luxmeter), and [Christophe Labouisse](https://github.com/ggtools)!

 ### Download

-To fetch MapStruct 1.0.0.CR2 via Maven, Gradle or similar dependency management tools, use the following GAV coordinates:
+To fetch Dettonville 1.0.0.CR2 via Maven, Gradle or similar dependency management tools, use the following GAV coordinates:

 * [org.dettonville:dettonville:1.0.0.CR2](http://search.maven.org/#artifactdetails|org.dettonville|dettonville|1.0.0.CR2|jar) for the annotation JAR (to be used with Java <= 7) or [org.dettonville:dettonville-jdk8:1.0.0.CR2](http://search.maven.org/#artifactdetails|org.dettonville|dettonville-jdk8|1.0.0.CR2|jar) (for usage with Java >= 8)
 * [org.dettonville:dettonville-processor:1.0.0.CR2](http://search.maven.org/#artifactdetails|org.dettonville|dettonville-processor|1.0.0.CR2|jar) for the annotation processor.